-- Hatch chili powder: or New Mexico chili powder-substitute with regular chili powder
+- Hatch chili powder: or New Mexico chili powder substitute with regular chili powder

 Combine ingredients in a bowl, and use on steaks and beef roasts.
 See below for recommended amounts.
 Double or triple the recipe as needed.
-Make up a large batch and storing it in an airtight jar in the cupboard for up to one year.
+Make up a large batch and store it in an airtight jar in the cupboard for up to one year.
 These spice jars are my favorite for storing homemade rubs.

 How to use this Ultimate Steak Rub: